python-poetry/poetry/docs/basic-usage.md

+---
+title: "Basic usage"
+draft: false
+type: docs
+layout: single

+menu:
+  docs:
+    weight: 10
+---

 # Basic usage

 For the basic usage introduction we will be installing `pendulum`, a datetime library.
-If you have not yet installed Poetry, refer to the [Introduction](/docs/) chapter.
+If you have not yet installed Poetry, refer to the [Introduction]({{< relref "." >}} "Introduction") chapter.

 ## Project setup